 July 01.
 2014 10:13PM

 MANCHESTER — For the third time in a week, the public beach at Crystal Lake is closed because of elevated E. coli levels, according to the city Health Department.

-Timothy M. Soucy, public health director, said a routine water sample taken Monday indicated high levels of the bacteria.
+Timothy M. Soucy, Public Health Director, said a routine water sample taken on Monday indicated high levels of the bacteria.
 Tests taken at the beaches at nearby Melody Pines Day Camp, 510 Corning Road, were OK.

 According to the EPA, E. coli is a type of fecal coliform bacteria commonly found in the intestines of animals and humans.
 E. coli is short for Escherichia coli.
 The presence of E. coli in water is a strong indication of recent sewage or animal waste contamination.
 Sewage may contain many types of disease-causing organisms.